 - Hose pipe for filling fresh water.

-I asked this question on Facebook to get some ideas from other travellers.
-Many mentioned the same things as above but here are a few other ideas:
+I asked this question on Facebook to get some ideas from other travellers for a complete road trip packing list.
+Many mentioned the same things as above but here are a few other ideas to remember:

 - The wife!
 (Matt)